Isopach/isopach.github.io/_posts/2020-06-18-Zh3r0-CTF-2020-Digital-Forensics.md

 published: true
 ---

-There was so much guess... so much guess that I gave up and only did this category and some of the other Forensics which were copied challenges from other CTFs.
+There was so much guess... so much guess that I gave up and only did the Digital Forensics category and some of the other Forensics which were copied challenges from other CTFs.

 MVP goes to the Google Source Code challenge, we found out AFTER the CTF that someone deleted the hints like phpinfo because it was an unrestricted sandbox, and occasionally someone would do an `rm -rf` so the whole website returned 403 Forbidden.
 Also according to the challenge creator, it is not guess.

-Anyway, enough of that.
+Anyway, enough of that!
+I feel like I have learnt quite a bit about the Windows Registry and how to use the features of Autopsy from this CTF, so it was still a plus.
+Not sure if we will participate again next year though.

 ---

 ## Digital Forensics

+---

 # PreDestination